machinetranslate/machinetranslate.org/concepts/vector.md

-## Vectors

-Vectors are an essential part of machine learning, as they allow us to represent data in a way that algorithms can understand and use for various tasks.
-In simple terms, a vector is a mathematical object that has both magnitude (or size) and direction.
-It is typically represented as a list of numbers, called coordinates, which define the vector's position in a particular space.
-For example, a vector in two-dimensional space could be represented as (3, 5), which tells us that the vector has a magnitude of 3 in the x-direction and a magnitude of 5 in the y-direction.

-Vectors play a crucial role in the field of Machine Translation (MT).
-In MT, vectors are used to represent the words and phrases in a text, with each coordinate corresponding to a specific aspect of the word or phrase.
-For example, a vector for the word "cat" might have coordinates that represent the word's part of speech, its tense, and its relationship to other words in the sentence.
+---
+grand_parent: Resources
+parent: Concepts
+title: Vector
+description:
+---

+A **vector** is a unique fixed-sized list of numbers.
+Each vector number is called coordinate.
+Coordinates define the vector's position in a particular space.
+Vectors represent data in a way that a machine learning model can understand and use.
+In machine translation, vectors represent the words and phrases in a text.

+Example of a vector:

+`cat` = [4564]

+Each coordinate corresponds to a specific aspect of the word or phrase.

+Vector information:

+- Part of speech
+- Tense
+- Word relationship to other words in the sentence

-These vector representations allow algorithms to analyze the structure and meaning of the text, and to determine how to translate it into another language.
-For example, the algorithm might use the vectors to identify the subject and verb in a sentence, and then use this information to generate a translation that follows the grammar rules of the target language.
+Vectors help algorithms to analyse the structure and meaning of an input text, and determine its translation.
+For example, vectors can help to identify a sentence subject and verb, and then use this information to generate a translation.

-In addition to representing individual words and phrases, vectors can also be used to represent the relationship between different parts of a text.
-For example, a vector could be used to represent the similarity between two sentences, with each coordinate representing how similar the corresponding words are in the two sentences.
-This can be useful for tasks such as identifying translated sentences that are grammatically correct but do not accurately convey the meaning of the original text.
+Vectors can also be used to represent the relationship between different parts of a text.

-Overall, vectors are an important part of machine translation, as they provide a way to represent and manipulate language data in a mathematical form that algorithms can understand and use to generate accurate translations.
+For example, a vector can represent the similarity between two sentences.

+Vectors can be useful to identify output sentences that are grammatically correct, but are not accurate translations.